SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/customize-presentation.md

     > [!TIP]
     > It is also displayed under **Sample table** below.

-9. If you want to move the column farther to the left of the table view, click the up arrow ![icon][img7] to the right of the relevant entry under **Columns**, until it is correctly positioned.
+9. To move the column farther to the left of the table view, click the up arrow ![icon][img7] to the right of the relevant entry under **Columns**, until it is correctly positioned.

 10. Click **OK**.
 The column is added.